JimDesu/basis-lang/spec.md

 A fexpr's body may freely reference names that are implicit context parameters of `D`'s signature.
 The free-name resolution mechanism of §8.5 looks up the name in `D`'s scope; since `D`'s implicit context parameters are bound in `D`'s scope (the typechecker resolved them at `D`'s call site), they are available to the fexpr body the same as any other binding in `D`.

 The implication: a fexpr can use `D`'s implicit context parameters without enumerating them, paralleling the way the rest of `D`'s body uses them.
-The mode of the access is the implicit's declared mode (READ, REFERENCE, or PRODUCE), and the standard fexpr mode-inheritance rule applies.
+The mode of the access is the implicit's declared mode (READ, UPDATE, or CREATE), and the standard fexpr mode-inheritance rule applies.

 ### 8.10 Lambda Non-Inheritance of `D`'s Implicit Context Parameters